krinii/dds-on-hardware/Notable/notes/Log Book.md

 A massif.out file from Valgrind can be printed with "ms_print"m, which makes the data easier to analyse. massif-visualizer is gui for analysing the massif.out files

 ### 15/10-2020
-When connecting to the pi's with **screen** over serial, you have to run the screen command while the pi is booting up.
+When connecting to the pi's with **screen** over serial, you have to run the screen command while the pi is booting up. `screen /dev/ttyUSB0 115200`

 ### 16/10-2020
 Started learning how to use Valgrind: